Julian22222/PRACTICE/TypeScript/README-Notes.md

 # Enum Type (mix of object and array)

 - enum types are used often
+  -enum is always public by default.
+Enums are always accessible.
+There is no public, private, or protected modifier for enum.
+Enum inside a class Not allowed at all.
 - enum is typically used when you have a fixed set of related values, like directions, statuses, roles, etc
 - Fixed set of named values
 - No inheritance from enum